Print

 Gender: Co-educational

-Curriculum: International Baccalaureate and French Baccalauréat
+Curriculum: International Baccalaureate, American, and French

 Ages: 3 to 18

-Website: www.frenchamericansf.org
+Website: www.internationalsf.org

 La Scuola International School